RomainCyr/zbxdyn/LACP/README.md

 ```

 # Usage
-The zabbix hosts on which the script will be run need to be in a group which name is in the configuratino file.
+The zabbix hosts on which the script will be run need to be in a group which name is in the configuration file.

 For example, a LACP_DYN group can be created on the zabbix server and every host that need to be monitored will be in this group.

-There are several macro that are needed for this scrip to run.
-It is not mandatory to define them as default value are defined:
+There are several macro that are needed for this script to run.
+It is not mandatory to define them as default values are defined:
 * {$LACP_ITEM_DELAY}: the delay of the items created (60 by default)
 * {$PRIORITY_LACP_DOWN}: the priority of the trigger when the aggregation is down (5 by default)
 * {$PRIORITY_LACP_PARTIALLY_DOWN}: the priority of the trigger when the aggregation is partially down (2 by default)